Accidental shooting claims man’s life in Ellis County

 ELLIS COUNTY, Kan.
-(KSNW) – The Ellis County Sheriff’s Office announced that 72-year old Raymond Nieman of Hays died Friday from an accidental shooting.
+(KSNW) – The Ellis County Sheriff’s Office announced that 72-yea- old Raymond Nieman of Hays died Friday from an accidental shooting.

 According to the Ellis County Sheriff’s office, around 3:30 p.m.
 Friday, dispatch received a call reporting a vehicle parked in the 2000 block of 200th Avenue, with a person who didn’t appear to be breathing, lying next to the vehicle.